stratapp-ai/stratapp-ai.github.io/_blog/what-not-to-do-with-okrs.md

 3 reasons:

-1 - for many (or most) employees, it will feel like just another tracking tool.
-As brilliant as OKRs are, if you do that employees will hate it.
+1 - for many (or most) employees, it will feel like a tracking or accountability tool.
+As brilliant as OKRs are, if you do that, employees will hate it.

-2 - go for a tool that allows you to: a) evolve the strategy tree to a 12 to 36 month horizon; b) evolve the strategy tree, whilst at the same time running monthly or quarterly OKRs; and c) tie together execution of strategy + OKRs + daily work, in one digital workspace (thereby achieving Ray Dalio's radical transparency, with just the right amount of structure and context)
+2 - go for next gen tech that allows you to: a) evolve the strategy tree to a 12 to 36 month horizon; b) evolve the strategy tree, whilst at the same time running monthly or quarterly OKRs; and c) tie together execution of strategy + OKRs + daily work, in one digital workspace (thereby achieving [Ray Dalio's radical transparency](https://stratappsaas.com/blog/radical-transparency/ "Ray Dalio's radical transparency"), with just the right amount of structure and context)

 3 - if you solve reason 2) above, you will create the opportunity for your leaders to lead.
 No matter how good your leaders are, or how good their work ethic and intentions are, leadership is critically diluted if you're bouncing around 5 different apps to support your teams on strategy and execution.